CodyAu/hello-world/README.md

 This is a test repository following the github tutorial.

-June 5th, 2020 (bored during the covid 19 pandemic)
+June 5th, 2020 (bored during the covid 19 quarantine)